grow-graphics/gd/Readme.md

 ## Low Level Rendering API

-This module exposes an ideomatic implementation of the Godot RenderingDevice API, a low-level driver-agnostic rendering API.
+This module exposes an idiomatic implementation of the Godot RenderingDevice API, a low-level driver-agnostic rendering API.

 ```